MicrosoftDocs/bacx-pr/topics/rn-dos-donts.md

 We author some things differently in the release plans than in other docs.
 The differences are necessary because we create a custom PDF from the Markdown files, and this presents specific conversion issues.
 Because it is very time-consuming to produce a PDF of 350 pages or more, we limit certain functionality to avoid manual fixes in the PDF version.

 ## Current release plans
-The following sections describe the **dos and don'ts** for release plans from 2019 release wave 2 and current 2020 release wave 1 plans.
+The following sections describe the **dos and don'ts** for release plans from 2019 release wave 2 and later.

 ### Dos
 | Do | Note |